 Revenue Recognition: We record revenues and related receivables for health care services at the time the services are provided.
-Medicare and Medicaid revenues represented 32% of our net patient revenues during 2016, 34% during 2015 and 38% during 2014.
-Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs accounted for 56% of our net patient revenues during 2016, 54% during 2015 and 52% during 2014.
+Medicare and Medicaid revenues represented 30% of our net patient revenues during 2017, 32% during 2016 and 34% during 2015.
+Revenues from managed care entities, including health maintenance organizations and managed Medicare and Medicaid programs accounted for 56% of our net patient revenues during each of 2017 and 2016 and 54% during 2015.